-In 1970, Larry Westland founded the first youth music event, which initially came to be 'Festival of the Music for Youth'.
+Music for Youth was founded in 1970, with the first youth music event, which initially came to be 'Festival of the Music for Youth'.
 Instead of being a competition with 1st place, 2nd place, 3rd place, the festival was to instead give out 'outstanding performance awards' and 'highly commended awards' to young, talented musicians.

 The first Music for Youth festival took place at The Lyceum on The Strand in July 1971, with 400 young people involved.
 TES created media around the event and gave the moment tremendous support, and the writer and broadcaster Derek Jewell created coverage around it.